Security Model

 EigenDA implements the encoding module using Reed Solomon encoding, together with KZG polynomial commitments and opening proofs.
 More details about the encoding and proving module can be found in the code spec.

-Security Models
+Quorums and Security Models

 In EigenDA, there are three different kinds of quorums where different assets (restaked-ETH, EIGEN and customized tokens of roll-ups) are delegated to the operators.
 Different quorums provide different security guarantees.
 All three kinds of quorums must simultaneously fail for a safety attack to be successfully executed, providing multi-layered security assurance.